Abhi Subedi: Education

 Abhi Subedi was offered a British Council scholarship to the University of Edinburgh in 1978 and completed his post-graduate degree.
 He wrote about his struggle for education viz a viz the Thatcher government's cut on foreign scholarships and grants and the bureaucratic malice of his university back home.

-He earned a Ph.D on the pragmatics of poetry from Tribhuvan University, Kirtipur and did postgraduate work in stylistics and applied linguistics at the University of Edinburgh in Scotland.
+He earned a Ph.D. on the pragmatics of poetry from Tribhuvan University, Kirtipur and did postgraduate work in stylistics and applied linguistics at the University of Edinburgh in Scotland.

 Career

 Subedi started as a teacher of English at Tribhuvan University and after returning from Europe taught stylistics there.
-He taught for 40years at the Central Department of English in Tribhuvan University, and headed the department for more than a decade.
+He taught for 40 years at the Central Department of English in Tribhuvan University, and headed the department for more than a decade.
 Subedi is vice-President of the Nepali Folklore Society of Nepal.
-He is the founding former President of the International Theatre Institute (ITI) UNESCO from 2000 to 2008 and member of International Playwright's Forum from 2000 to 2011.
+He is the founding former president of the International Theatre Institute (ITI) UNESCO from 2000 to 2008 and member of International Playwright's Forum from 2000 to 2011.
 Subedi became President (1990-1992) and two times General Secretary of the Linguistic Society of Nepal.
 He was also President of the Literary Association of Nepal.
 He is a member of the International Association of Theatre Critics.
 He has been involved in a number of interdisciplinary study groups and is a prolific writer on issues of freedom, culture, literature, arts and social transformation.
 His essays and seminar papers have been published in Nepal and abroad.